Tres Hombres: Reception

-The album was released to a lukewarm reception.
-Steve Apple in a September 1973 review for Rolling Stone felt that while the "Southern rock & roll sound" was becoming popular, ZZ Top themselves were "only one of several competent Southern rocking bands", though they had "an advantage over most white rockers" because they "sound black".
+The album was released to a lukewarm reception by critic Steve Apple, who in a September 1973 review for Rolling Stone wrote that while the "Southern rock & roll sound" was becoming popular, ZZ Top themselves were "only one of several competent Southern rocking bands", though they had "an advantage over most white rockers" because they "sound black".
 He felt that ZZ Top had "the dynamic rhythms that only the finest of the three-piece bands can cook up.
 Billy Gibbons plays a tasty Duane Allman lead with Dusty Hill and Frank Beard pounding out the funky bottom", and were "one of the most inventive of the three-piece rockers" but wondered when "audiences will get tired of hearing the same ...
 'Poot yawl hans together' patter."
 The album peaked at number 8 on the Billboard 200.

 In 2000, the album was voted number 501 in Colin Larkin's All Time Top 1000 Albums.
 In 2003, it was ranked number 498 on Rolling Stone magazine's list of the 500 greatest albums of all time, and in 2012 ranked at number 490 on a revised list.
 In 2011 Houston Press named it the best boogie rock album ever in its list of "Five Essential Boogie-Rock Albums".
 In July 2013, 40 years after its release, the album was described by Andrew Dansby in the Houston Chronicle as "... full of characters and doings so steeped in caricature – yet presented straight-faced – as to invite skepticism.
 The album is stuffed with color and flavor, much like its famous gate-fold photo on the inside: a gut-busting couple of plates of food from the much-beloved but now-closed Leo's Mexican Restaurant on South Shepherd near Westheimer."
 AllMusic commented that "Tres Hombres is the record that brought ZZ Top their first top ten record, making them stars in the process.
 It couldn't have happened to a better record", and rated it 4.5 out of 5 stars.
 Andy Beta of Pitchfork awarded the album 9.0 out of 10, writing in 2017 that, "ZZ Top's 1973 breakthrough was a masterful melding of complementary styles, cramming Southern rock and blues boogie through the band's own idiosyncratic filter."

-Legacy

-The song "Beer Drinkers & Hell Raisers" was covered by British rock band Motörhead on their 1977 EP of the same name.
-"Jesus Just Left Chicago" has been performed 81 times in concert by American jam band Phish since 1987, and their version of the song appeared on their 1997 live album Slip Stitch and Pass and four volumes of their Live Phish archival concert series.